CLI

 Common options

-The pkl eval, pkl test, pkl repl, pkl project resolve, pkl project package, and pkl download-package commands support the following common options:
+The pkl eval, pkl test, pkl repl, pkl project resolve, pkl project package, pkl download-package, and pkl analyze imports commands support the following common options:

 --allowed-modules